 Because mathematics, music, and Latin are the three universal languages, they are given a special emphasis in classical education and are required of all students every year.
-As with Latin and music, HLS aspires to have the very best mathematics education possible.
-Languages develop and discipline the mind to a greater degree than other subjects.
 Mathematics, like all languages, is cumulative, rigorous, and demanding; it develops logical, accurate, and precise thinking habits.
 Mathematics is the language of science and the indispensable tool for the study of the natural world.
-The key to success in all sciences, especially chemistry and physics, is a superior mathematics education.
+The key to success in all sciences, especially chemistry and physics, is a good math education.

 Arithmetic is the art of counting and calculation.
-Like the Latin grammar, arithmetic is concrete, based on memorization, and is a small and finite subject.
-These characteristics make arithmetic appealing to the child’s mind; it is something that he can understand and achieve mastery over.
+Like the Latin Grammar, arithmetic is concrete, is based on memorization, and is a small and finite subject.
+These characteristics make arithmetic appealing to the child’s mind because it is something he can understand and over which he can achieve mastery.
 In the trivium model of learning, arithmetic is the focus of grades K-6.
 Next to the alphabet, arithmetic is the most useful tool students will ever possess.
 It should not be rushed over in a hurry to get to higher mathematics.
 Games, drills, skip-counting, cypher drills, and challenge problems make arithmetic an enjoyable part of the school day.

-After mastery of the arithmetic, students embark on the study of mathematics, a large and varied subject that includes many topics, such as algebra, geometry, and calculus.
+Mathematics, on the other hand, is the science and philosophy of relationships.
+It is a large and varied subject that includes many topics, such as algebra, geometry, and calculus.
 Topics from the world of mathematics are suitable for students who have reached the age of abstract thinking in middle and high school.

 - 7th Grade: Pre-Algebra